Mini-Meet/product-mastery-blog/src/content/2022-04-01-story-dorra.md

 I realised Prod MBA was having a big impact on my career from the first 2 weeks.

 In the onboarding, I had to come up with a lot of “acute problems” I could try to solve with a solution.

-One of those - helping people get their first product role - I didn’t take seriously.
+One of those - helping people get their first product role - was always in my mind in the past 2 years, but I never had the courage to give it a chance

 Thanks to Prod MBA, I gained the self-confidence to actually pursue my idea, as well as understanding how to validate demand from the market in Week 2, which gave me even more confidence moving forward.